dannypsnl/rich-editor/README.md

 # Rich editor

-A try that put mathlive into editor.js, with some selected extensions which I think it makes a nice rich-text editor.
+A try that put mathlive into editor.js, with some selected extensions those I think they are important features of a good rich-text editor.

 The next step is a noting system, this repository will leave as a implementation reference.